felipesantos94/vending-machine-kata/README.md

 I've built this to follow Dependency Injection and Microservices principles within an MVC pattern.

-My initial plan was to build a static model, business service logic, and a controller layer to handle user requests from a simple Vue.js interface.
+My initial plan was to build a static model, business service logic and its routes for the controller layer to handle user requests from a simple Vue.js interface.

 - backend
   - routes